Go to the Registration page of this website to select registration for the April 21 5-Stand Tournament or the May 19 Sporting Clays Walkthrough.

 We also host Regional tournaments, such as the Southeast Trap Tournament held in Juneau every year.
 There are Varsity tournaments for the Trap & Skeet, Advanced Trap & Skeet and Sporting Clays Seasons throughout the school year.

-The 13th annual AlaskaYESS State Championship will be held at Birchwood Shooting Park in Chugiak, AK, June 7-10.
+The 14th Annual AlaskaYESS State Championship will be held at Birchwood Shooting Park in Chugiak, AK, June 5-9, 2018.
 This is the largest competition for youth in the clay target sports in Alaska.
-Held over four days, this event is 400 targets of competition plus training, fun shoots and Nerf Wars!
+Held over five days, this event throws more than 50,000 targets of competition plus training and fun shoots!

 The Main Event will consist of 100 Trap, 100 Skeet and 100 Sporting Clays.
-The Trap TriUmphant! is an optional event comprised of the scores from 100 Trap in the Main Event plus 50 Wobble Trap and 50 Double Trap.
+Optional events will include 100 Wobble Trap and 100 Bird Double Trap.

-Member fees are $100/Non-Member $130 for the Main Event.
-Trap TriUmphant! is $25 and limited to 100 athletes.
-Registration deadline is May 21, with a late fee of $25 after that and will close on May 29.
+Member fees are $110 for the Main Event and is limited to 150 athletes.
+The Trap TriUmphant!, an optional event of 100 Wobble Trap and 100 Double Trap added to the 100-Trap from the Main event, will be $160 for both the Main and Trap Tri, and limited to the first 100 athletes.
+Registration deadline is May 19, with a late fee of $25 after that and will close on May 26, space permitting.

 Alaska SCTP-YESS is a 501(c)(3) non-profit organization dedicated to promoting youth shooting on a competitive and scholastic level throughout the State of Alaska.
 Our purpose is to provide funds, equipment, training and guidance to the youth shooting programs of Alaska, with the goal of developing self-confidence, self-esteem, self-reliance, respect, personal discipline, responsibility, citizenship, teamwork, and sportsmanship through regular competition at local, state, and national events.